CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Related Work

 \subsection{Lexical Complexity Prediction}

-Lexical complexity prediction (LCP)~\cite{North:23,Shardlow:24} has recently gained significant attention for estimating word complexity from context.
-In this field, ``complexity''---which aligns with the CEFR levels in our study---is typically predicted as either binary (e.g., simple/complex) or on a continuous scale.
-Our work is closely related to SemEval-2021 Task 1~\cite{Shardlow:21}, which shares a similar classification setting.
-For this task, the organizers released the CompLex 2.0 dataset\footnote{\url{https://github.com/MMU-TDMLab/CompLex}}~\citelanguageresource{Shardlow:22}, wherein words in context were rated by multiple annotators on a five-point Likert scale.
+Lexical complexity prediction (LCP)~\cite{North:23,Shardlow:24} has recently attracted significant attention as a task for estimating word complexity from context.
+In this field, ``complexity''---which is related to the CEFR levels in our study---is typically predicted as either binary (e.g., simple/complex) or on a continuous scale.
+Our work is closely related to SemEval-2021 Task 1~\cite{Shardlow:21}, which adopts a similar classification setting.
+For this task, the organizers released the CompLex 2.0 dataset\footnote{\url{https://github.com/MMU-TDMLab/CompLex}}~\citelanguageresource{Shardlow:22}, in which words in context were rated by multiple annotators on a five-point Likert scale.
 The final scores are represented as a continuous value in $[0,1]$, computed as the mean of these ratings.
 These continuous values can capture finer, context-driven differences compared with ordinal labels.